Gaining confidence on the correct realization of arbitrary quantum computations: Further numerical investigations

 We choose here the significance level $\alpha$ to make it symmetric w.r.t. the other type of error that a statistical test can make: Rejecting the hypothesis "$\ket \psi = \ket \phi$" even though it is true, the probability of which can be bounded by $\alpha$.
 The expectation here is that with increasing $M$, the statistical tests should be able to distinguish two states better.
 Additionally, it is interesting to know how small $\alpha$ can be chosen such that a reasonably large fraction of states can still be distinguished.
 We find for our choices of the significance level $\alpha\in\{0.1,0.05,0.01\}$, a large fraction of MG-Haar-random states can be distinguished.
-More so, by increasing the number of measurement shots $M$ (here, we consider $M\in\{50,100,200,400\}$), this fraction increases and seems to approach unity (see Fig.~\ref{fig:mg_haar_rand}).
-Moreover, as can be seen in the figure, the ratio of successfully distinguished pairs appears to be independent of the number of qubits for $n=7,\ldots,12$.
+More so, increasing this fraction can be done by increasing the number of measurement shots $M$ (here, we consider $M\in\{50,100,200,400\}$, see Fig.~\ref{fig:mg_haar_rand}).
+As can be seen in the figure, the ratio of successfully distinguished pairs descreases slightly with the number of qubits for $n=7,\ldots,16$.
 On the other hand, it appears that for our moderate choices of $n$ and $M$, Haar-random states cannot really be distinguished.

 We remark that we also explicitly test the case where we generate two samples from the same state and apply the statistical test to it.
 Recall that the range of critical values for the test statistic is chosen in a way such that